chihaya/chihaya/README.md

 ## Using Chihaya

-Chihaya is intended to work with existing torrent indexing web frameworks, such as [batter] and [Gazelle].
+Chihaya is intended to work with existing torrent indexing web frameworks, such as [Batter] and [Gazelle].
 Following the Unix way, it is built to perform a specific task, and interface with any system that needs its functionality.
 See [below](#drivers) for more info.